Get in touch with Investec and benefit from competitive, bespoke finance at up to prime minus 1%.

 When you see an advertisement for a car, they usually include a ‘from this price’.
 “You get super excited but when you get to the dealership and you do your test drive, the car is spec’d to the hilt, it's got everything.
 Good luck trying to buy a base model.
 It would be the steering wheel and the four tyres,” Marius observes.

-That’s when you start ticking the options list.
+That’s when you start ticking the car's options list.
 “The manufacturers and the dealers started bundling deals into packs, so you can get your light pack or style pack or whatever it might be, and that gives you four or five elements grouped together.
 You pay R30 000 or R40 000 extra for it.
 That amount is added to your finance deal, so you actually end up paying even more, especially with the interest.”

 Many consumers are not aware that when you are selling your car in a few years, the book value of your car is based on the base price of the car.
 “Whatever you spend on extras, say goodbye, that's gone.
 The only people that are going to benefit from this are the second-hand car salesman and the buyer.”